 Loading data from HubSpot to Snowflake is accomplished through one of four basic methods:

-- PUT: Alternatively, if a PUT command is invoked, data is placed in a staging area, where it can then be copied to a Snowflake data warehouse.
+- PUT: Alternatively, if a PUT command is invoked, data is placed in a staging area, which can then be copied to a Snowflake data warehouse.

-- Direct Upload: In some cases, users might choose to directly transmit data from HubSpot to an Amazon S3 bucket, where Snowflake can then access the data.
+- Direct Upload: In some cases, users might directly transmit data from HubSpot to an Amazon S3 bucket, where Snowflake can access the data.

 - Visual Wizard: For those who would like a more user-friendly experience (at the cost of some functionality), Snowflake offers a GUI to copy data from HubSpot with a point and a click.

-Regardless of the particular method implemented, it is important to remember that, unlike other technologies, Snowflake does not use separable data schema, but instead, bundles the data schema with the copy query for a more streamlined data loading user experience.
+Regardless of the method implemented, it is essential to remember that, unlike other technologies, Snowflake does not use separable data schema but instead bundles the data schema with the COPY query for a more streamlined data-loading user experience.

 Step 4: Maintaining Data in the Snowflake Warehouse

-In order to ensure that data is as accurate as possible, users must practice a constant and consistent data maintenance schedule.
-Every update to HubSpot can potentially invalidate pre-existing data fields, making it essential for the end-user to create UPDATE statements in the Snowflake database on a regular basis.
-Failure to maintain such a schedule can result in flawed, inaccurate, and outright corrupted data, which inevitably leads to much frustration and time lost on the part of the developer.
+To ensure that data is as accurate as possible, users must practice a constant and consistent data maintenance schedule.
+Every update to HubSpot can potentially invalidate pre-existing data fields, making it essential for the end-user to create UPDATE statements in the Snowflake database regularly.
+Failure to maintain such a schedule can result in flawed, inaccurate, and outright corrupted data, inevitably leading to much frustration and time lost on the developer’s part.

 Of course, maintaining a rigorous system of manual updates can be an equally frustrating and time-consuming task.
-This brings us to Hevo: a software package that eliminates a great deal of the busywork involved in web traffic analytics.
+This brings us to Hevo: a software package that eliminates much of the busy work involved in web traffic analytics.

-Limitations of Using Custom Code to Integrate HubSpot and Snowflake
+Limitations of Using RESTful APIs to Integrate HubSpot and Snowflake

 Users who are considering using a manual data transferral method, rather than a completely automated platform such as Hevo, face significant drawbacks:

-- Effort-Intensive: All of the steps involved in moving data from HubSpot to Snowflake require a great deal of effort on the part of the end-user.
+- Effort-Intensive: All of the steps involved in moving data from HubSpot to Snowflake require much effort from the end user.

 - Inability to Automate Changes: Any change created in HubSpot requires the user to make a corresponding change in the Snowflake data warehouse.

-- Lack of Replication: Developers who desire a “one and done” approach to data transfer must look elsewhere, as every time data is moved, each of the steps involved in this article must be repeated once again.
+- Lack of Replication: Developers who desire a “one and done” approach to data transfer must look elsewhere.
+Every time data is moved, each step involved in this article must be repeated.

 - Data Loss/Corruption: Irrevocable data loss and corruption can result from errors in the manual loading process.